-Working with the first selectman, we also hope the map can soon be linked electronically on the map page of the town’s official website.
+The corrected map is now also linked electronically on the map page of the town’s official website.

 In an effort to ensure that visitors do not unknowingly enter private property without prior permission of the landowners, please notice the following legal language included on the map: